|

 BASE PRICE

 For any industry to be economically viable, it must be profitable.
-Simple put, if the bills cannot be paid and the individuals engaged in the industry cannot receive a reasonable income, the industry will fail.
+Simply put, if the bills cannot be paid and the individuals engaged in the industry cannot receive a reasonable income, the industry will fail.
 Therefore, ASMA has developed a custom saddle minimum national average base price that both saddle makers and consumers can use as a benchmark or guideline.

 In arriving at a minimum base price the following assumptions have been made.